wan-elmus/wan-elmus/README.md

 *Just like an Eskimo in an Igloo, I live in the Terminal, the shell my abode and bourne-again shell <bash> my religion :nerd_face:.
 I also work on, and around Websites*

 *I'm passionate about using technology to automate tasks and make my work more efficient.
-I enjoy working with mainly Bash, JavaScript, and C*
+I enjoy working with mainly Python, Bash, JavaScript, and C*

 ## My skills
 - Terminal, The Shell
-- JavaScript
+- Web scrapping (details/images...pretty much anything)
-- CSS
+- Javascript
 - C
 - Cybersecurity (Network sec and Pen-testing) still coming along